Digusil/eventsearch/README.md

-**eventsearch** is a python package for detection spontaneous events in time series.
-We programmed this to detect events that starts with an step like rising and a capacitor like recovery to a settle value.
+**eventsearch** is a python package for the detection of spontaneous events in time series.
+We programmed this to detect events that start with a step like rising and a capacitor like recovery to a settle value.

 ![Image](https://github.com/digusil/eventsearch/example/example.png)